rousan/gen-app/README.md

 # gen-app

-Scaffold and generate boilerplates for your next web app
+Scaffold and generate boilerplate for your next web app.